 coordinator sometimes (or perhaps the ship staff)

-sent the CREW covers to select VIPs that were "centers of influence" for the Navy or Space
+sent the CREW or printed "B" covers to select VIPs that were "centers of influence" for the Navy or Space

-examples of a CREW cover with the VIP label (applied by the
+examples of Beck covers with the VIP label (applied by the

 coordinator or Navy).
 Beck did not apply the VIP labels.